ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/04-Periodic_Boundary.md

 >Which of the boxes will be the fastest to simulate?
 {: .challenge}

-So what are the triclinic boxes?
-There turns out that any repeating shape that fills all of space  has an equivalent triclinic box.
-Given a truncated octahedron, for example, there is an equivalent triclinic box with exactly the same volume that, when tiled periodically throughout space, produces exactly the same repeating pattern of atoms.
-And that means that if you have triclinic boxes, you automatically have all other shapes as well.

-Given the minimum required distance between periodic copies, the optimal triclinic cell has about 71% the volume of the optimal rectangular cell, which means your system only needs about 71% the number of atoms.
-So although this isn't a huge optimization, it does allow you to use a somewhat smaller system that can be simulated somewhat faster.

-Truncated octahedron periodic boundary conditions are isomorphic to parallelepiped boundary conditions with specific cell vectors.
-If you view an octahedral simulation in VMD, it will look like a parallelepiped and not a truncated octahedron, but they have exactly the same properties, so it doesn't matter.

 References:
 1. [Molecular dynamics simulations with constrained roto-translational motions: Theoretical basis and statistical mechanical consistency](https://aip.scitation.org/doi/10.1063/1.480557)